The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: r-Process Observations

 \subsubsection{Magnetorotational supernovae and giant magnetar flares}

-There has been a recent observation of a magnetar giant flare with a previously unexplained hard gamma-ray signal seen in the aftermath of the famous 2004 December giant flare from the magnetar SGR 1806-20. \citep{Patel.Metzger.ea:2025a,Patel.Metzger.ea:2025b} could show that the MeV emission component, rising to a peak around 10 minutes after the initial spike, before decaying away over the next few hours, is direct observational evidence for the synthesis of $\approx10^{‑6}$ M$_\odot$ of r-process elements.
-This compares to about the same amount of ejected mass in Eu alone, predicted for magneto-rotational supernovae (see Section \ref{sec:MHD}), but as several (up to 10 of such) flares can take place during the cooling phase of the magnetar, the total contribution could be as high as $\approx10^{‑5}$ M$_\odot$ of r-process elements.
+There has been a recent observation of a magnetar giant flare with a previously unexplained hard gamma-ray signal seen in the aftermath of the famous 2004 December giant flare from the magnetar SGR 1806-20. \cite{Patel.Metzger.ea:2025a,Patel.Metzger.ea:2025b} could show that the MeV emission component, rising to a peak at around 10 minutes after the initial spike, before decaying away over the next few hours, is direct observational evidence for the synthesis of $\approx10^{‑6}$ M$_\odot$ of r-process elements.
+This compares with about the same amount of ejected mass in Eu alone that is predicted for magneto-rotational supernovae (see Section \ref{sec:MHD}).
+However, since several (up to 10 of such) flares can take place during the cooling phase of the magnetar, the total contribution could be as high as $\approx10^{‑5}$ M$_\odot$ of r-process elements.
 This provides evidence that some small fraction of the Galactic r-process abundances might be produced in such an event.
-These events occur on timescales of 1000 to 10,000 years after the preceding magneto-rotational supernova explosion, and produce a weak r-process as well.
-The produced nuclei are merged with the supernova ejecta in the same supernova remnant and are consistent with our discussion of magneto-rotational supernova contributions in Section \ref{sec:MHD}.
+These events occur on timescales of 1000 to 10,000 years after the preceding magnetar formation, following the magneto-rotational supernova explosion, and produce a weak r-process as well.
+The synthesized nuclei are merged with the supernova ejecta in the same supernova remnant and thus are consistent with our discussion of magneto-rotational supernova contributions in Section \ref{sec:MHD}.